seinfold/shellfish/README.md

 chmod +x shellfish.sh
 ```

+You can clone anywhere; using `~/shellfish` keeps the instructions simple.
 ## 2. Launch the installer

 ```bash
 ./shellfish.sh
 ```

-Shellfish remembers previous installs.
-If it spots backups from an earlier run, it offers to undo all Shellfish changes before continuing.
-During a fresh install it will ask:
+During the guided install Shellfish asks:

 1. **GitHub usage** – answer “yes” to configure gitget/repo_fuse, generate `id_ed25519_github`, and get a reminder to run `gh auth login`.
 2. **IRC helpers** – install GNU screen + irssi (required for the `scr` / `screens` helpers) or skip them.
 3. **Bash prompt** – whether to replace your existing `~/.bashrc` (Shellfish makes a timestamped backup before overwriting).
 4. **SSH shortcuts** – optionally import the sample `~/.ssh/config` and add your own `Host` aliases interactively.
+5. **JetBrainsMono Nerd Font Light** – download and install it locally so your terminal and editor show Nerd Font icons.

-After the prompts it:
+After the prompts Shellfish:
-- Installs the requested CLI packages via `apt`.
+- Installs the requested CLI packages via `apt` (Fish, gh, zoxide, eza, tree, fzf, neofetch, unzip, screen/irssi if selected, etc.).
 - Copies Fish configuration (prompt, helpers, completions, manifest template).
 - Creates `~/.ssh`, optionally generates `id_ed25519_github`, and loads it with `ssh-add`.
-- Leaves behind clear next steps (GitHub login, repo manifest tweaks, verification commands).
+- Optionally installs JetBrainsMono Nerd Font Light into `~/.local/share/fonts` and refreshes the font cache.

-## 3. Add the SSH key to GitHub (only if you generated a new one)
+## 3. Add the SSH key to GitHub (if you generated one)

 ```bash
 cat ~/.ssh/id_ed25519_github.pub
 ```

-Copy the single line into **GitHub → Settings → SSH and GPG keys → New SSH key**.
+Paste the single line into **GitHub → Settings → SSH and GPG keys → New SSH key**.

 ## 4. Authenticate GitHub CLI